7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Application-Services.md

 **Deployment Slots** allows you create different environemtns of your web-application, can also swap environments - potential [Blue/Green deploy](https://en.wikipedia.org/wiki/Blue-green_deployment)
 - Connections strings follow the content across the swap, Scale and Domains do not.

-App Service Environment (ASE) is an Azure App Service feature that provides a fully isolated and dedidcated environment for securely running App Service apps at high scale
+App Service Environment (ASE) is an Azure App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale
 - Customers can create multiple ASEs:
 	- Within a single Azure Region
 	- Across Multiple Azure Region making ASEs
-- Idea for horizontally scaling stateless applciation tiers in support of high requests per second (RPS) workloads
+- Idea for horizontally scaling stateless application tiers in support of high requests per second (RPS) workloads
 - ASE comes with its own pricing tier (Isolated Tier)
 - ASEs can be used to configure security architecture
 - Apps running on ASEs can have their access gated by upstream devices, such as web applcation firewalls (WAFs)